K0rnli/TFTheory-releases/README.md

-# TFTheory-releases
+# About this repo
-Hosting TFTheory app versions
+This repo is used to host public releases for TFTheory